-This is just one scenario for how late mortgage payments can end in foreclosure.
+This scenario above is just one way late mortgage payments can end in foreclosure.
 Luckily there are a number of ways you can stop foreclosure, though not all of them will allow you to keep your home.
 They include:

 A partial claim allows the mortgagee to advance funds to the mortgagor (the borrower) in the form of a promissory note.
 So long as you are not delinquent over 12 months, HUD may grant you a partial claim (for FHA loans), which will bring your mortgage payments current.
 It is essentially a second mortgage behind your existing lien that collects no interest, and is not due until you pay off your first mortgage or sell your home.